 The FSS Research Award aims to bring the most appealing, promising and original research achievements into the spotlight.
 This recognition encourages the nominees to continue on the same foot, provides an example for other researchers, and enables the departments and the faculty as a whole to biennial contribute examples of research that contributes to accomplishing the mission of the faculty.

-Voters allegedly punish politicians for making compromises in government.
+Mariken van der Velden (winner) (Communication Science) – Voters allegedly punish politicians for making compromises in government.
 Yet, virtually nothing is known about the consequences of compromises for politicians and voters.
 This lack of understanding is highly problematic, because societies face increasing political polarization and fragmentation.
 These trends make compromises increasingly necessary, but also hotly contested.
-To reconcile this tension, Mariken van der Velden theorizes that political compromises force politicians to strategically communicate their decisions in order to mitigate electoral costs.
-Comparing the Dutch, German and Spanish case, she tests her argument at three levels: (1) employing advanced computational text approaches coupled with case-oriented approaches to identify how politicians communicate compromises; (2) experimentally investigating voters' willingness to accept compromises using Virtual Reality techniques; and (3) bridging the two by utilizing regression and experimental techniques to study the real-world effects of compromises.
-Her research advances our understanding of voters' critical attitudes towards democratic processes, such as coalition government formation – referred to as ‘cartel politics’ by populists.
+To reconcile this tension, I theorize that political compromises force politicians to strategically communicate their decisions in order to mitigate electoral costs.
+Comparing the Dutch, German and Spanish case, I test my argument at three levels: (1) employing advanced computational text approaches coupled with case-oriented approaches to identify how politicians communicate compromises; (2) experimentally investigating voters' willingness to accept compromises using Virtual Reality techniques; and (3) bridging the two by utilizing regression and experimental techniques to study the real-world effects of compromises.
+My research advances our understanding of voters' critical attitudes towards democratic processes, such as coalition government formation – referred to as ‘cartel politics’ by populists.

 ||Marleen de Witte